John Maynard Keynes: 1979–2007: Keynesian economics out of favour

-Keynesian resurgence 2008–09
+2008–09: Keynesian resurgence

-The economist Manmohan Singh, the then-prime minister of India, spoke strongly in favour of Keynesian fiscal stimulus at the 2008 G-20 Washington summit.
+The economist Manmohan Singh, the then–prime minister of India, spoke strongly in favour of Keynesian fiscal stimulus at the 2008 G-20 Washington summit.

-The 2008 financial crisis led to public skepticism about the free market consensus even from some on the economic right.
+The 2008 financial crisis led to public scepticism about the free market consensus even from some on the economic right.
 In March 2008, Martin Wolf, chief economics commentator at the Financial Times, announced the death of the dream of global free-market capitalism.
 In the same month macroeconomist James K. Galbraith used the 25th Annual Milton Friedman Distinguished Lecture to launch a sweeping attack against the consensus for monetarist economics and argued that Keynesian economics were far more relevant for tackling the emerging crises.

 Economist Robert J. Shiller had begun advocating robust government intervention to tackle the financial crises, specifically citing Keynes.
 Nobel laureate Paul Krugman also actively argued the case for vigorous Keynesian intervention in the economy in his columns for The New York Times.
 Other prominent economic commentators who have argued for Keynesian government intervention to mitigate the 2008 financial crisis included George Akerlof, J. Bradford DeLong, Robert Reich and Joseph Stiglitz.
 Newspapers and other media have also cited work relating to Keynes by Hyman Minsky, Robert Skidelsky, Donald Markwell and Axel Leijonhufvud.

-A series of major bailouts were pursued during the 2008 financial crisis, starting on 7 September 2008 with the announcement that the US Government was to nationalise the two government-sponsored enterprises which oversaw most of the US subprime mortgage market – Fannie Mae and Freddie Mac.
+A series of major bailouts were pursued during the 2008 financial crisis, starting on 7 September 2008 with the announcement that the US government was to nationalise the two government-sponsored enterprises which oversaw most of the US subprime mortgage market – Fannie Mae and Freddie Mac.
 In October, Alistair Darling, the British Chancellor of the Exchequer, referred to Keynes as he announced plans for substantial fiscal stimulus to head off the worst effects of recession, in accordance with Keynesian economic thought.
 Similar policies have been adopted by other governments worldwide.
 This was in stark contrast to the action imposed on Indonesia during the 1997 Asian financial crisis, when it was forced by the IMF to close 16 banks at the same time, prompting a bank run.